Classes will start on time. Clients should arrive 10 minutes prior to scheduled start of class.

 Dress for working with your dog.
 Please avoid sandals or open toed shoes to prevent tripping or injury.

 Food treats and toys are permitted for luring or training except when instructed by trainer to remove items or during testing which does not allow their use.
+Have them ready, on your body before entering the building.

 No harsh corrections or aversive methods will be permitted in class.